amank94007/processorX/README.txt

 # processorX
 CDAC architecture of the processor
-#PLZ DO NOT SHARE ITS CONFIDENTIAL

 CREATED BLOCKS
 Memory block is created